Skip to driving guidance

 Finger to nose test: You are asked to touch your fingertips to the tip of your nose with your eyes closed and arms outstretched.
 Tests fine motor control and proprioception.

-You can refuse a FIT — but understand the implications
+You can refuse a FIT, but understand what it means

-Unlike refusing a drug swab or blood sample, refusing to undertake a Field Impairment Test is not a criminal offence.
-You have the right to decline a FIT.
-However, be aware that a refusal can be noted by the officer and potentially used as evidence of non-cooperation.
-If you choose to refuse, do so calmly and clearly: "I decline to participate in the Field Impairment Test."
-You do not need to give a reason, though you may choose to explain relevant medical conditions.
+Unlike refusing a drug swab or blood sample, refusing to do a Field Impairment Test is not a crime.
+You have the right to say no to a FIT.
+But be aware that a refusal can be noted by the officer and may be used as evidence that you did not cooperate.
+If you choose to refuse, do it calmly and clearly: “I decline to take part in the Field Impairment Test.”
+You do not need to give a reason, but you may choose to explain any relevant medical conditions.

-Unlike refusing a drug swab, refusing a FIT is not a criminal offence.
-You will not be charged for declining to undertake it.
-However, it is distinct from a drug sample — do not confuse the two.
+Unlike refusing a drug swab, refusing a FIT is not a crime.
+You will not be charged for saying no to it.
+But it is different from a drug sample, so do not confuse the two.

 Declare medical conditions that may affect your FIT performance

-This is critically important.
-Many medical conditions — completely unrelated to drug use — can affect your ability to perform FIT tasks.
-Before the test begins, clearly inform the officer of any conditions that may affect your performance.
-These include but are not limited to:
+This is very important.
+Many medical conditions, completely unrelated to drug use, can affect how well you do FIT tasks.
+Before the test begins, clearly tell the officer about any conditions that may affect your performance.
+These include, but are not limited to:

 Balance & inner ear conditions